A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Discussion

 Taking into consideration the bottom two panels in Figure \ref{fig:puzzle}, we see that the parameter space over which one can strongly or decisively state that an extra-tidal star comes from a specific cluster becomes smaller and smaller compared to the $\log \mathbb{P}_{max}/ \mathbb{P}_{remaining} > 0.5$ case.
 However, there remain 21 clusters that occupy truly unique regions of the action diamond parameter space, such that a star observed in that region would most likely come from that cluster compared to any other.
 The 21 clusters labeled in the bottom-right corner of Figure \ref{fig:puzzle} represent the most ideal GC candidates for kinematically searching for extra tidal stars.
 Appendix \ref{sec:association} outlines a Python code that (i) identifies the individual GC with the highest probability of association and (ii) computes the logarithm of the odds ratio between the first and second most likely progenitor clusters for any field star or binary.

 It is important to note that these probability distribution functions do not represent the probability that a star was ejected from a given GC.
-Such a probability can not be known without knowledge (or an estimate of) the dissolved star cluster population of the Milky Way and the orbital distribution of field stars in a given region.
-However, if the chemical properties of an observed field star are also comparable to those of a GC that yields a large value of $\mathbb{P}$, it becomes even more likely that the field star was once located in the candidate cluster.
+Such a probability cannot be known without knowledge (or an estimate of) the dissolved star cluster population of the Milky Way and the orbital distribution of field stars in a given region.
+However, as described in Section \ref{sec:intro}, quantitatively associating stars with progenitor clusters is often done by incorporating chemistry along with dynamics (`chemo-dynamical tagging').
+If the chemical properties of an observed field star are also comparable to those of a GC that yields a large value of $\mathbb{P}$, it is stronger evidence that the field star was once located in the candidate cluster.
+A full Milky Way scale association of field stars to progenitor GCs could thus be achieved by applying the methods in \cite{2023MNRAS.518.4249G} to clusters in the GEMS catalogue that have chemical data, for example.

 The GEMS catalogue also allows for a more rigorous estimate of $\log \mathbb{P}_{max}/ \mathbb{P}_{remaining}$ than presented in Figure \ref{fig:puzzle}.
 Calculating the probability distribution function from a four-dimensional Gaussian kernel density estimate of extra-tidal star distributions in $J_r$, $J_{\phi}$, $J_z$, and orbital energy space would lift some of the degeneracies that exist in the action diamond parameter space.
 These four dimensions have been used to link Galactic GCs to specific accretion events in the Milky Way's history \citep{2019MNRAS.488.1235M}.
+The probability of association could also be improved by incorporating the expected number of ejected stars from each cluster given their current mass loss rates, or an evolutionary track, into the calculation.